nashtech-garage/how-to-devops/documentation/IDP/implemetation/integration/monitoring/setup-grafana-plugins.md

 export GRAFANA_TOKEN=<your grafana token>
 export GRAFANA_URL=<your grafana host>
 ```
-# Display dashboards on a component page
+# Display dashboards and alert on a component page
 Adding the EntityGrafanaDashboardsCard component to an entity's page will display a list of dashboards related to that entity.

 ```tsx